hdr-bgnn/BGNN_Snakemake/README.md

 The image segmentation workflow is managed using snakemake, a user-friendly python workflow manager.
 Snakemake uses a syntax based on python and can use python code in the definition of the workflow.

-The segmentation workflow consists of the following steps:
+The segmentation workflow consists of the following steps each defined by a "rule".
+The output of each rule is store to specific folder:
-1. Download the image(s) using a simple bash script
+   1. Download the fish **Images** from Tulane server using a simple bash script: Folder: Images/
-2. Get metadata (container) using code develop by Drexel (Joel, Kevin and Jane) https://github.com/hdr-bgnn/drexel_metadata/tree/kevin
-3. Crop the image using bounding box from metadata (container) using code developed by Thibault.
+   2. Extract **Metadata** information using Detectron2 (deep learning segmentation).
+The 2 important parameters used, are the bounding box(bbox) around the fish and scale (pixel/cm from the ruler).
+The code developed by Drexel and the script used can be found [here](https://github.com/hdr-bgnn/drexel_metadata/blob/Thibault/gen_metadata_mini/scripts/gen_metadata.py).
+Folder: Metadata/
+   3. Create **Cropped** images of the fish using the bounding box from Metadata (we had 10% increase in size from the original bbox to prevent truncation of the file).
+The code is under the [Scripts](https://github.com/hdr-bgnn/BGNN_Snakemake/blob/main/Scripts).
+Folder Crop/
-4. Segment traits (container) using code developed by Maruf and reorganize by Thibault https://github.com/hdr-bgnn/BGNN-trait-segmentation/tree/segment_mini
+   4. **Segment** traits using code developed by Maruf and reorganize by Thibault [here](https://github.com/hdr-bgnn/BGNN-trait-segmentation/blob/segment_mini).
+Folder Segment/
+   5. First version to	Extraction of **morphology** traits, including linear measurements, areas, ratios, and landmarks.
+This part is done in collaboration between Battelle (Meghan, Paula and I) and Yasin.
+The code is under the [Scripts](https://github.com/hdr-bgnn/BGNN_Snakemake/blob/main/Scripts/Morphology).
+Folder Morphology/

 These 4 steps are represented in the following workflow diagram